jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

 ### Write functions to manage sync events
-Here are updates to the function in the harvest file:
+Here are updates to the function in the harvest file.
+This provides some functions to get the model path if a file is either workshared or not workshared.
+In addition I am getting username & simple model name for later.
 ```python
 # =============== GET MODEL DATA
 def getModelPath():